John Redcliffe-Maud, Baron Redcliffe-Maud: The Maud Committee

 The Report of the Royal Commission on Local Government in England, popularly known as the Redcliffe-Maud Report, was published in 1969.
 It advocated the wholesale reform of local council boundaries and the institution of large unitary councils based on the principle of mixing rural and urban areas.
 Accepted by the Labour government of Harold Wilson with minor changes, the opposition from rural areas convinced the Conservative opposition to oppose it and no further action was taken after the Conservatives won the 1970 general election.

 Retirement

-He retired as Master of University College in 1976, to be succeeded by the leading lawyer Lord Goodman.
+He retired as Master of University College in 1976, to be succeeded by Lord Goodman.
 His 1973 portrait by Ruskin Spear can be seen in the National Portrait Gallery, London.
 Another portrait hangs in the Hall at University College in Oxford.

 Family

 Redcliffe-Maud was married to Jean Hamilton, who was educated at Somerville College, Oxford.
 His son, Humphrey Maud, was one of Benjamin Britten's favourite boys while he was at Eton.
 Sir John intervened to curtail Humphrey's frequent visits to stay with Britten on his own.
 The incident is described in John Bridcut's Britten's Children.